dart-lang/language/working/2364 - primary constructors/feature-specification.md

 have chosen the more strictly checked type `Object?` instead, in order to avoid introducing run-time type checking implicitly.*

-The current scope of the formal parameter list and initializer list (if any) of the primary constructor in _D_ is the body scope of the class.
+The current scope of the formal parameter list of the declaring constructor in _D_ is the body scope of the class.

-*We need to ensure that the meaning of default value expressions is well-defined, taking into account that a primary header constructor is physically located in a different scope than in-body constructors.
-We do this by specifying the current scope explicitly as the body scope, in spite of the fact that the primary constructor is actually placed outside the braces that delimit the class body.*
+*We need to ensure that the meaning of default value expressions is well-defined, taking into account that a declaring header constructor is physically located in a different scope than in-body constructors.
+We do this by specifying the current scope explicitly as the body scope, in spite of the fact that the declaring constructor is actually placed outside the braces that delimit the class body.*

-Next, _k_ has the modifier `const` iff the keyword `const` occurs just before the name of _D_ or before `this`, or _D_ is an `enum` declaration.
+Next, _k_ has the modifier `const` iff the keyword `const` occurs just before the name of _D_ or before `this`, or if _D_ is an `enum` declaration.

-Consider the case where _D_ is a primary header constructor.
+Consider the case where _D_ is a declaring header constructor.
 If the name `C` in _D_ and the type parameter list, if any, is followed by `.id` where `id` is an identifier then _k_ has the name `C.id`.
 If it is followed by `.new` then _k_ has the name `C`.
 If it is not followed by `.`  then _k_